sunliwen/django-auth-and-oauth/README.md

 django-auth-and-oauth
 =====================

-Demo with accounts management and oauth providers
+Demo of accounts management and oauth providers